 Writing up this website over a number of years has been part of my line four in the revision to a Chinese Proverb I have included, in bold, above.

-1. You will have heard some of what I had to say.
+1. You may have read what I have to say.
 Even if it sounded good, it might still have passed in one ear and out the other.

-2. When we saw one another and notice the impact of a small gesture, or just a few words that are spoken, we can be puzzled – within ourselves – and wonder what that was all about.
+2. If we see one another, and notice the impact of a small gesture, or just a few words that are spoken, we can be puzzled – within ourselves – and wonder what that was all about.
 It sticks, at least for a time, and our curiosity may well have been the glue.

-3. When you did something such as design and implement your own small, safe experiment, was there some understanding of “how might I change, bit-by-bit“.
-What were the first and second steps on what might have been a long and winding road?
+3. When we did something – such as work on the design and implementation of a small, safe experiment, – was there some understanding of “how might I change, bit-by-bit“.
+What were the first and second steps you might take on the long and winding road?
 What are the steps still to be taken?

-Walking thoughtfully, reflecting on things, can be a slow process; but it helps absorb what I need to know.
+2. Walking thoughtfully, reflecting on things, and do it slowly.
+The scenic route may be best seen on foot, not on a motor cycle.
+Walking may help absorb what we need to know.
 By practising the ability to slow down, I can make important decisions about what I might do differently, without being tempted to act hastily.